RicardoQS23/datagems/README.md

+# Application call:
+In order to run the code, one has to install the correct dependencies by doing:
+- pip3 install -r requirements.txt
+Then run the cmd python3 -m app.main under the app directory.

 # Description of routes:
 ## **1. quizzesGen**
 ### This service takes as input a set of MCQs, the number of quizzes to be generated, the number of MCQs to be included in each quiz,the list of topics to address (or an arbitrary number of random topics to sample), and some properties for the quizzes and it outputs